afaji/afaji.github.io/_pages/join.md

 MBZUAI offers a fully-funded MS/PhD program with generous benefits.
 Please check the [requirements](https://mbzuai.ac.ae/study/admission-process/) and [apply here](https://apply.mbzuai.ac.ae/OnlineApplication).

  - For MSc, we provide free accommodation and ~2100 USD/month stipend.
- - For PhD, we provide free accommodation and ~2700 USD/month stipend **or** ~4000 USD/month stipend if married (no free accomodation).
+ - For PhD, we provide free accommodation and ~2700 USD/month stipend **or** ~4000 USD/month stipend if married (no free accommodation).

-If you have any questions or would like to work with me on the above topics, feel free to contact me.
+If you are interested in pursuing a PhD or MSc with me, please apply through the portal mentioned above.
+After you have been admitted, feel free to contact me for supervisor matching.

+Please note that if we have worked together in some capacity in the past, I would be happy to write a recommendation for you!

 ### Postdocs / Internships / Visiting Researchers / Research Assistant:

-I am currently not hiring any postdoc/internship for the rest of 2023.
+I am currently not hiring any postdoc/internship.

 ### Research from Indonesia:

-I am open to co-supervising Indonesian students and currently collaborating with Universitas Indonesia and Institut Teknologi Bandung.
-If you are a student from either of these universities and would like to collaborate, please feel free to contact me.
+I'm open to collaborating with students from outside MBZUAI on projects that align with my areas of interest (See my past co-advisees).
+You don't need to have prior research experience, but a good understanding of NLP and AI, as well as solid technical skills is important.
+What I look for in students is a strong interest in pursuing research, with the aim of creating impactful scientific work.

+If you are interested, you may ask your primary supervisor to co-advise and pitch your proposal to me.
+We can discuss more.